martinkiefer/join-kde/README.md

 *column_descriptor:* Contains all the information on a column.
 Includes the column name (cid) and the type of predicate for the column (type: point, range).
 Choose "point" for join attributes.

 *joins, list of lists of [table_offset, column_offset] pairs:* Describes the joins between the tables.
 Every join equivalence class is a sublist.
 Each of these sublists contains two or more [table_offset, column_offset]. table_offset and column_offset are given as the offset in the tables and columns lists.

+### The Estimators List
+*estimators, list of estimator objects*: All the estimators that are evaluated in this experiment.

+Common attributes are:

+*estimator, String:* Name of the estimator.
+Possible values: AGPUJKDE (also known as TS+KDE), GPUKDE (JS+KDE), GPUSample (TS), GPUJoinSample (JS), AGMS, GPUCorrelatedSample (Correlated Sampling), Postgres

+*test, Integer:* Number of training queries for this estimator.
+Should have the same value for all esitmators.
+Should be less or equal than generate_join_test_queries.

+Attributes for GPUKDE, AGPUJKDE:

+*objective, string: "Q" for the multiplicative error. "squared" is deprecated.

+*bw_optimization, String:* "join" is the only supported training method right now.

+*join_kernel, String:* "Cont" is the only supported join kernel right now (AGPUKDE only)

+*limit_opt, int:* Timeout in minutes for the bandwidth optimization performed by nlopt (AGPUJKDE only)

+*test, Integer:* Number of test queries for this estimator.

+*look_behind, boolean:* False.
+Deprecated.